Miha-x64/Lychee/README.md

 ```

-Okay, the `player` instance is fully immutable, but we want a mutable observable one:
+Okay, the `player` instance is fully immutable, but what if we want a mutable observable one:
 ```kt
 val observablePlayer = ObservableStruct(player)
 val scoreProp: Property<Int> = observablePlayer prop Player.Score